A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

-Based on the above descriptions, the proposed joint angle-range-velocity estimation approach is straightforward and summarized in Algorithm \ref{algorithm}.
-In summary, the spectrum analysis along the spatial dimension is first performed to extract the characteristics of echo signals in different angular bins, then the scaling factor is introduced to assist to remove the signal-dependent coefficient for each angular bin without destroying the spatial characteristics of echo signals, and after applying a 2-dimensional DFT along the delay and Doppler dimensions, the angle-range-velocity information is jointly estimated via finding peaks among the obtained three-dimensional sequence.
+Based on the above descriptions, the proposed joint angle-range-velocity estimation approach is summarized in Algorithm \ref{algorithm} and depicted in Fig. \ref{estimation process}.
+In summary, spectral analysis along the spatial dimension is first performed to extract the angular components of the echo signals.
+Then, a scaling factor is introduced to assist in removing the signal-dependent term in each angular bin without destroying the spatial characteristics of the echo signals.
+Afterwards, a 2D-DFT is performed for the fast- and slow-time dimensions to extract the range and Doppler components of the signal returns.
+Finally, the angle-range-velocity information is jointly estimated by finding peaks among the obtained 3D bins.